 CATEGORY DESCRIPTION SOLUTION Mouthpiece HUD Seating.
 If the Head-Up Display becomes unseated or out of alignment, there may be frequent failures of Pre-Dive Test 28 or 33, or errors concerning "No Circuit" (nc) on the Primary Diplay (see Chapter 3).
 1) Ensure that the mouthpiece is fully in the OC or CC position (sometimes requires firm pressing on the mouthpiece lever); 2) Ensure that the HUD is properly positioned on the top of the mouthpiece, and that the exhaust cover is holding it tightly in place; 3) If test failure persists, contact an authorized Poseidon Service Center for repair.
-Absorbent Cartridge Cracked Absorbent Cartridge.
-The plastic housing of the SofnoDive [®] 797 CO 2 absorbent cartridge can sometimes develop a crack if it is dropped or due to mishandling during shipment.
-1 Do NOT attempt to dive with a cracked absorbent cartridge.
-If gas leaks through the cartridge wall, CO_2 may bypass the absorbent material, and enter the inhalation side of the breathing loop, which can cause CO_2 poisining.
-Always replace a cracked cartridge with a new one.
 Counterlungs Counterlungs Shift Position Underwater.
 The counterlungs may shift position underwater, floating up above the diver's shoulders, or squeezing the diver's neck.
 Use the various adjustable straps on the counterlungs to secure them in the proper position (see Chapter 3 of this Manual).
-It may take several attempts in a pool or other confined body of water to get them just right, but the effort is well worth it.
+It may take several attempts in a pool or other confi ned body of water to get them just right, but the effort is well worth it.
 Well-positioned counterlungs reduce the work of breathing.
 Cylinders Misaligned Cylinders.
 If the cylinders are not attached to the backpack at the same height, the rig will wobble back and forth and be unstable when standing upright.
 Loosen the cylinder cam straps on one of the two cylinders, and carfeuly adjust its height such that both cylinders are the same height.
 When the cylinders are mounted properly, the unit should stand upright without wobbling.
 Pneumatics Leaking Fittings.
 A small stream of bubbles may be seen eminating from one or more of the fittings on the open-circuit mouthpiece supply hose, the hoses that connect the first stage regulators to the pneumatics block on the electronics module, or from one of the high-pressure sensors.
 1) Ensure all fittings are snuggly attached; 2) Remove the hose from the leaking fitting to inspect the o-ring and sealing surfaces for signs of damage, and clean or replace o-rings as needed; 3) If leaking persists, contact an authorized Poseidon Service Center or dive shop for repair.
-Electronics PO_2 Setpoint Limited to 1.0 bar / atm.
-The system is confi gured for a "deep" PO_2 setpoint value greater than 1.0 bar / atm, but the setpoint never increases above 1.0 bar / atm, even when the depth is greater than 15 m / 50 ft.
+Electronics $\rm PO_2$ Setpoint Limited to 1.0 bar / atm.
+The system is configured for a "deep" $\rm PO_2$ setpoint value greater than 1.0 bar / atm, but the setpoint never increases above 1.0 bar / atm, even when the depth is greater than 15 m / 50 ft.
 This situation occurs when the Hyperoxic Linearity Test fails, or has not been completed.
 This test is performed the first time the depth reaches 6 m / 20 ft, and setpoint values greater than 1.0 bar / atm are not allowed until after this test has been performed and passes.
 See Chapter 3 of the Manual.